profesia/psr15-symfony-bundle/docs/02-configuration.md

 Condition list has to be empty to accept magic route name, otherwise it will be ignored.
 All the following route name rules will be ignored.
 ### Path
-You have to supply application path start at which middleware chain should be triggered.
+Application path start at which middleware chain should be triggered has to be supplied.
 Condition variant support usage of the `method` key for further specification of the HTTP method.
 If omitted, condition will be triggered on any HTTP method.